xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

     It is also possible to skip any X-Cart 4 store data that has already been migrated previously by enabling the **Skip previously migrated data** option:
     ![xc5_mw_step5_6_1.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step5_6_1.png)
+    More info on this option is available in the section {% link "How XC4 to XC5 Migration wizard works: Skipping previously migrated data" ref_37NAeGlf#skipping-previously-migrated-data %} of this manual.

     To start the migration, click **Start migration**:
     ![xc5_mw_step5_7.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step5_7.png)